Frequently Asked Questions

 in real-time by authorized Campus Public Safety authorities.

-What about marijuana or if I have a medical marijuana permit?
+What if I have a medical marijuana permit?

 Since COCC is a federally funded institution, we are required to strictly follow federal